digixvalley

 How many apps were downloaded globally in 2024?

-About 110 billion downloads across iOS App Store + Google Play in 2024, based on Appfigures reporting cited by TechCrunch.
-(Scope: iOS + Google Play only.)
+About ~110B downloads across iOS App Store + Google Play in 2024 (Appfigures via TechCrunch).
+Scope: iOS + Google Play only.

 Which store had more downloads in 2024: Google Play or the App Store?